yukiarimo/yukiarimo/Blog.md

 2. Artificial Intelligence vs Neural Networks
 3. Different Types of Neural Networks
 4. The Stages of Artificial Intelligence
-5. Real-Life Applications of AI
 5. Training AI: Machine Learning vs. Deep Learning
-6. Data and AI: The Role of Data in AI
+6. The Role of Data in AI
 7. AI Applications in Daily Life
 8. AI in Education
 9. The Philosophy of AI: Can Machines Think?
 10. Inside of AI: Intellectual Biases and Limitations
-11. Ethical Considerations in AI
-12. Privacy: The Main Concern
+11. Privacy as The Main Concern
-13. Societal Impact of AI: Degraded generation
+12. Societal Impact of AI: Degraded generation
-14. The Future of AI: Predictions and Possibilities
+13. The Future of AI: Predictions and Possibilities
-15. When will the takeover be?
+14. When will the takeover be?
-16. Recap.
+15. Recap.

 > Block 2: Working with AI: Prompt engineering

-1. First steps in AI: Interaction with AI
+1. First Steps in Interaction with AI
 2. Introduction to Generative AI
 3. Introduction to Chatbots: Understanding GPT
 4. Introduction to Prompt Engineering
 5. Understanding StableDiffusion: One step further.
 6. Private AI: Local and Free models.
 7. Working with AI Frameworks: TensorFlow, PyTorch
-8. Python: The Language of AI
-9. Data Preparation: Cleaning and Preprocessing datasets for AI
+8. Data Preparation: Cleaning and Preprocessing datasets for AI
-10. Training and fine-tuning AI Models
+9. Training and fine-tuning AI Models
-11. Evaluating AI Models: Metrics and Techniques
+10. Evaluating AI Models: Metrics and Techniques
-12. Introduction to Google Colab: Free AI Development
+11. Introduction to Google Colab: Free AI Development
-13. AI Hardware: CPUs, GPUs, TPUs
+12. AI Hardware: CPUs, GPUs, TPUs
-14. Recap.
+13. Recap.

 > Block 3: Building blocks: How to create AI?